-A combination of a small number of people + software + servers and robots.
+With the combination of a small number of people + software + servers and robots

 We are promoting a new era of company management.

-I hope to share some of that process with you in this section.
+We hope to share part of this process with you in this corner.

-It may be a bit silly, but one of the ways to get along with people from different countries when you go abroad is to do the Origami Origami ORIGAMI, which is very Japanese.
+It may sound a bit strange, but one of the best ways to make friends with people from different countries when you go abroad is the Japanese way of "Origami ORIGAMI".